-I have memories of learning to make cheese soufflé years ago from her book Mastering the Art of French Cooking.
+I have memories of learning to make cheese soufflé years ago from Julia Child’s book Mastering the Art of French Cooking.

 Julia describes this book as, “a book for American home cooks that would present cuisine bourgeoise using the techniques of haute-cuisine.”